devanshh7/90DaysOfDevOps/2026/day-06/file-practical.md

 - `tee`: Reads the input and writes it into output file
 - `tee -a`: -a is used to append the text to the given file
 - `tail -n 10/ head -n`: Head and Tail is used to print the top n line form the top or bottom.
+- `cat file-name` : cat command is used to print the text written inside the file.

 <img width="1065" height="565" alt="image" src="https://github.com/user-attachments/assets/c04c99f9-3702-48eb-8883-4e554da2a2c5" />